dice-group/dice-template-library/README.md

 A combination of `std::array` and `std::span` where the size is either statically known or a runtime variable depending on the `extent` template parameter

+### `generator`
+The reference implementation of `std::generator` from [P2502R2](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2502r2.pdf).
+By default, the generator and corresponding utilities are exported under the `dice::template_library::` namespace.
+If you want this generator to serve as a drop in replacement for `std::generator` until it arrives use `#define DICE_TEMPLATELIBRARY_GENERATOR_STD_COMPAT 1` before including the generator header.
+That will export all generator related things under namespace `std::`.

 ### Further Examples

 Compilable code examples can be found in [examples](./examples).
 The example build requires the cmake